|

 several minutes later to reclaim them.

-Didn't their mouth feel
+Did their mouth feel

 different?
-Weren't they talking differently?
+Were they talking differently?

-Other lost property has been:
+Other lost property had been:

 and placed on